M A R C

 Marc Anthony Richardson’s novel has a nightmare impact, a gathering heartbreak . . .
 Messiahs often upsets expectation, using its imaginative premise as more than a platform for critiquing our broken justice system . . . typical of the entire unfolding tapestry, a marvel of close stitching, with glimmers you feel in your spine.

-John Domini
+reviewed by John Domini

-reviewer for The Brooklyn Rail and author of The Archeology of a Good Ragù and The Color Inside a Melon
+author of The Color Inside a Melon

 Marc Anthony Richardson